cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 cluster is promoted.

-If you are not planning to promote the cluster (e.g., for read-only workloads) or if you intend to detach completely from the source of the replica cluster once it is promoted, you don't need to take any action.
+If you are not planning to promote the cluster (e.g., for read-only workloads) or if you intend to detach completely from the source cluster once the replica cluster is promoted, you don't need to take any action.
 This is normally the case of the ["Standalone Replica Cluster"](replica_cluster.md#standalone-replica-clusters).

 If you are planning to promote the cluster at some point, CloudNativePG will